Anderche/NY-weather-app/README.md

-# NY weather app
+# NY Weather App

-## This is a weather application that loads JSON data from an external source using the API openweathermap.org
+## This is a weather application that loads JSON data from an external source using the openweathermap.org API

 ### contact me at anderskiss11@gmail.com